tekewin/used_cars/README.md

 Next, I used an XGBoost model and it performed slightly better, with a higher R-square and lower MAE.
 For each machine learning model, I used a grid search to find the best parameters.

 Finally, I tried multiple regression.
-This model had the highest R-squared (though there might be some overfitting).
+This model had a very high adjusted R-squared (though there might be some overfitting).
 I tested regression assumptions.

 After cleaning and feature engineering, I handled three columns with missing values in various ways.
 Extreme outliers (99% percentile) in milage and price were dropped.